maykonsilva2/maykonsilva2/README.md

 ## About me:🧑‍🚀

+- 🌱 I'm a computer science student with a solid understanding of basic Java programming concepts and object-oriented principles in Java.
-- 🌱I'm a computer science student and Mobile Android programmer.
-I have knowledge in programming languages like Java and Kotlin and version control tools like Git and GitHub.
-I am able to analyze computational problems and solutions with creativity and logic.
-In addition, I have communication skills that allow me to work in a team and receive feedback.
-I am always updating myself on new trends and market tools, seeking to improve my skills and offer innovative and creative solutions to the proposed challenges.
+I have practical knowledge of programming languages such as Java and Kotlin, and SQL skills, which allows me to manage and manipulate databases efficiently.
+I expanded my technical repertoire to include the development of robust applications using the Spring Boot framework, which allows me to build scalable and secure backend systems.
+Additionally, I have experience with version control tools like Git and GitHub.
+I am always attentive to new trends and tools in the market, continually seeking to improve my skills to offer innovative and creative solutions to the challenges proposed.
 ##

 **Skills: :computer:**